euler-xyz/evc-playground/README.md

 The `GaslessTx` shows how one can use CVC's `permit` functionality in order to sign a permit message that contains calldata that can be executed by anyone on behalf of the signer.
 It also shows how a relayer of such a transaction can be incentivized by the signer.

 The `ConditionalGaslessTx` shows how one can use CVC's `permit` functionality in order to sign a permit message that contains *conditional* calldata that can be executed by anyone on behalf of the signer, but only when encoded conditions are met.
+This concept can be used for implementing conditional orders (e.g. stop-loss, take-profit etc.).

 ### Operators